NBDsoftware/biobb_workflows/euCanSHare/Single_protein_wfs/3.Virtual_screening/README.md

 - **Step 2**: creation of box surrounding the selected cavity or residues.

-- **Step 3**: addition of H atoms and charges to the target structure (generation of .pdbqt file from .pdb).
+- **Step 3**: addition of H atoms (generation of .pdbqt file from .pdb).
+The charges in the generated pdbqt file are ignored by Autodock Vina.
+The H atoms though are relevant.
+To avoid adding H select mode = null in the control file.

 - **Step 4**: convert SMILES to .pdbqt format.
 Here the 3D structure is generated from the SMILES using OpenBabel.
 The current approach makes use of --gen3D to generate the lowest energy conformer ([see manual](https://open-babel.readthedocs.io/en/latest/3DStructureGen/SingleConformer.html#gen3d)).
 In the future faster options will be included (still some optimization might be needed as AutoDock needs a reasonably good initial conformation for the ligand).